 Sometimes it can be like living in a dark room, where you can see the light and life of the world right outside your window, but it rarely if ever finds its way to you.
 It can feel endless.
 It can create feelings of desperation, loneliness, helplessness, hopelessness or an absence of feelings in general - like we have gone numb - we feel flat, or sometimes we feel nothing.

 Some of us have suffered and/or lived through experiences we wish we could forget.
 Whether our trauma was a one-time event, a chronic situation, or a series of different and separate experiences, we might think things like, "I wish this never happened to me" or "It's in the past and I can't change it" or "No matter what I do this keeps showing up for me; it won't resolve/heal/change or die."
-The effects of trauma or abuse can show up in a myriad of ways: How we choose partners, our inability to have relationships with any emotional or physical intimacy, having nightmares or a heightened startle-response... using substances, pornography, excessive spending, eating, or other risky or hurtful behaviors to try and dull the memories or the pain.
+The effects of trauma or abuse can show up in a myriad of ways: How we choose partners, chronic health problems, our inability to have relationships with any emotional or physical intimacy, having nightmares or a heightened startle-response... using substances, pornography, excessive spending, eating, or other risky or hurtful behaviors to try and dull the memories or the pain.
 But the relief we get from these outlets is temporary at best, destructive at worst.

 Many of us feel these feelings or live with these burdens.
-We wish they would go away but we still find them with us despite our attempts to resolve them.
+We wish they would go away but we still find them with us despite our repeated attempts to resolve them.
 We may have tried talk therapy, read self-help books, confided in a doctor, parent, trusted friend or partner, but these emotions, states of being or even physical sensations seem to be fighting tooth and nail to hold on to us...
 Why won't they let go?
-Consider the possibility that they stay because they have a purpose, and working to understand that purpose can lead to real and lasting change.
+Consider the possibility that they stay because they have a purpose, and working to understand that purpose can actually lead to real and lasting change.

 I utilize the whole person in therapy: the emotions you feel, the physical symptoms or sensations you experience in your body, as well as the thoughts you think.
+This is referred to as "Bottom-up processing".
 I work this way to help you create a different life.
 I have helped many men and women find real relief from chronic, long-term, stubborn symptoms like these, and assisted them in finding a new way of both understanding and relating to themselves, their bodies, and those feelings or states of being that have persisted.
 It would be my honor to help you, too.
 So together, may you and I use curiosity, compassion and creativity so that you can begin to live the life you want.

 Over many years of sitting with clients, one significant message became clear: There are no two clients who need the exact same approach to their therapy.
 And so, I offer an exquisitely personalized and tailored therapeutic experience for my clients.
 I have been trained and educated in several forms of psychotherapeutic modalities, and in various helpful and proven coping tools.
 Below are the core three theoretical orientations I work with, and below them you will find the handful of others that are utilized in the process of therapy I provide.